COVID-19 Contact Tracing and You

 Is It Safe to Give Out Information to Contact Tracers?

 Information provided to local public health workers doing contact tracing is strictly confidential under California law.
 Public health authorities will not share that information with outside entities.
 A certified official public health contact tracer will not ask for your personal medical history, your financial information, your social security number, or about your immigration status.
+Below is an example of the caller ID you will see when a contact tracer calls you:

-Want to Be a Contact Tracer?
+Who Can Be a Contact Tracer?

 Contact tracers are certified and must complete a multi-day training program, learning the foundations of contact tracing, personal health information and confidentiality laws, customer service training, and systems training for the statewide Cal Connect contact tracing system for COVID-19.